munificent/game-programming-patterns/book/data-locality.markdown

 <aside name="parallel">

 We could conceivably ditch the pointer too by having parallel arrays for the hot and cold components.
-Then we can find the cold AI data for an actor as long as we know its index since both pieces will be at the same index in their respective arrays.
+Then we can find the cold AI data for a component since both pieces will be at the same index in their respective arrays.

 </aside>

 You can see how this starts to get fuzzy though.
 In my example here, it's pretty obvious which data should be hot and cold, but it's rarely so clear cut.
 What if you have fields that are used when an entity is in a certain mode but not in others?
 What if entities use a certain chunk of data only when they're in certain parts of the level?

 Doing this kind of optimization is somewhere between a black art and a rathole.
 It's easy to get sucked in and spend endless time pushing data around to see what speed difference it makes.
-It will take some practice to get a handle on where to spend your effort.
+It will take practice to get a handle on where to spend your effort.

 ## Design Decisions